PINEHURST, N.C. -- When you need medical care that can’t wait, FirstHealth Convenient Care is ready to serve.

 Do I need to make an appointment?

 Never.
 Convenient Care clinics are designed as walk-in facilities.
 Appointments are not necessary to be seen and treated.
-Our lobbies have reopened recently as COVID-19 cases decline, but we allow patients to check-in and then wait in their car if desired.

 How does COVID-19 testing work?